shatindle/heres-the-kicker-antiraid-bot/README.md

 Create a .env file with the following keys:
 - TOKEN = your discord bot token
 - JOIN_COUNT = how harsh to be on new accounts
+- LOG_TO = the channel ID to record kicks or allows

 ## How it works